Indian Economic Service: International equivalency

-The Indian Economic Service is analogous and equivalent to services to other countries like Government Economic Service (UK), Economics and Social Science Services Group (Canada).
+The Indian Economic Service is analogous to services in other countries such as the Government Economic Service (UK), and the Economics and Social Science Services Group (Canada).

 Training

-The direct recruits undergo a comprehensive probationary training comprising various phases ranging from Foundation Course (along with All India Services and Central Civil Services) to Applied economics at the Institute of Economic Growth (IEG).
-The training programme also comprises various attachments with institutions of repute all across the country.
-The training course also has international attachment with Civil Service College, Singapore.
+Direct recruits undergo comprehensive probationary training comprising various phases ranging from the Foundation Course (along with All India Services and Central Civil Services) to Applied economics at the Institute of Economic Growth (IEG).
+The training programme also comprises attachments with institutions of repute across the country.
+The training course also has an international attachment at the Civil Service College, Singapore.